SUBMISSION PERIOD HAS ENDED -- Stay tuned for more information about the art exhibition in Paris

 What if my finished square doesn't look perfect?

 It takes some practice to get the stitches, tension, carried yarn, and square shape to all come out right.
 If your square isn't perfect then it can be a "learning square"; please hold on to it, because part of the exhibition has to do with the process of creating art.
-Your practice/learning squares could also be part of the exhibit!
+All practice/learning squares -- and any that are too small/large or have other issues -- will also be part of the exhibition.

 What is the deadline for submitting a crocheted square?